th2-net/th2-conn-dirty-fix/README.md

 # Changelog

+## 0.0.6

+* wait for logout to be sent

 ## 0.0.5

 * copy messages before putting them into cache

 ## 0.0.4

 * Session management based on NextExpectedSeqNum field.
 * Recovery handling
     * outgoing messages are now saved
     * if message wasn't saved sequence reset message with gap fill mode flag is sent.
 * Session start and Session end configuration to handle sequence reset by exchange schedule.

 ## 0.0.3